Publishing

 changes.
 Hit Create pull request and give it a title and description, and hit Create pull request again.
 You should come through to a page that looks somewhat like the image below.

 Notice that there are some checks happening.
 We want to avoid hitting that Merge pull request button as long as those checks have not passed.
 We can actually enforce this, but for now we can just manually make sure that the checks have passed.
-When the PR is merged, a new release will be made.
-So how do we do this?

 To demonstrate the process, create a new workflow called build-and-publish.yml